Niansuh/chat2api/README.md

 > - What is known:
 >   - Many Japanese IPs do not support Bintang.
 It is recommended to use American IPs for Bintang 3.5.
 >   - 99% of accounts support free `GPT-4o`, but it is opened according to the IP region.
 Currently, Japan and Singapore IP are known to have a higher probability of being opened.
+> - What is the environment variable `AUTHORIZATION`?
+>   - It is an authentication that you set for chat2api.
+After setting it, you can use the saved Tokens for polling.
+When requesting, it is passed in as `APIKEY`

 > - How to obtain AccessToken?
 >   - After logging in to the chatgpt official website, open https://chatgpt.com/api/auth/session to obtain the value of `accessToken`